LCPQ/yrm2024/content/_index.md

 ## Registration Now Open for the Conference!

-We're excited to announce that registration is now open.
-Don't miss the opportunity to secure your spot for this fantastic event!
+We're pleased to announce that [registration and abstract submission for the **YRM 2024**](https://forms.gle/sa95htmbsSZZYxjEA) is now open.